scalabli/quo/docs/prompt.rst

 .. code:: python

    from quo.prompt import Prompt
-   from quo.highlight import css
+   from quo.highlight import Highlight

-   session = Prompt(highlighter=css)
+   session = Prompt(highlighter=Highlight.css)
    session.prompt('Enter css: ')
 .. image:: ./images/css-input.png

 Syntax highlighting is as simple as adding a highlighter.
-All of the available syntax styles can be found `here <http://quo.readthedocs.io/en/latest/syntax_styles.html>`_
+All of the available syntax styles can be found `here <http://quo.readthedocs.io/en/latest/syntax_styles.html>`_  or
+:ref:`Read more about styling <syntax>`.

 ``Placeholder text``
 --------------------